markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You are analyzing Google Cloud Platform service costs from three separate projects.
-You want to use this information to create service cost estimates by service type, daily and monthly, for the ne t si  months using standard query synta .
+You want to use this information to create service cost estimates by service type, daily and monthly, for the next six months using standard query syntax.
 What should you do?

-- [ ] E port your bill to a Cloud Storage bucket, and then import into Cloud Bigtable for analysis.
+- [ ] Export your bill to a Cloud Storage bucket, and then import into Cloud Bigtable for analysis.
-- [ ] E port your bill to a Cloud Storage bucket, and then import into Google Sheets for analysis.
+- [ ] Export your bill to a Cloud Storage bucket, and then import into Google Sheets for analysis.
-- [ ] E port your transactions to a local file, and perform analysis with a desktop tool.
+- [ ] Export your transactions to a local file, and perform analysis with a desktop tool.
-- [ ] E port your bill to a BigQuery dataset, and then write time window-based SQL queries for analysis.
+- [ ] Export your bill to a BigQuery dataset, and then write time window-based SQL queries for analysis.

 **[⬆ Back to Top](#table-of-contents)**